farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/inside_as.PNG" width="2560" height="540">

+# UPDATE

+If you use Colab Notebooks you can find the same procedure [here](https://github.com/farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/blob/main/Build_TensorFlow_Lite_Support__and_Task_libraries_Bazel.ipynb).
+Run the cells one by one and in the last cells select to build Support, Task Vision, Task Text or Task Audio library.

 # Conclusion

 With this procedure you can build a tensorflow_lite_support.aar file from source or you can change the code and create a custom .aar file that will include your custom functions inside.
 For a demonstration of a custom tensorflow_lite_support.aar file inside an android studio project view a repository [here](https://github.com/farmaker47/OCR_with_Keras/tree/with_custom_support_library) (with_custom_support_library branch).
 View the [builde.gradle](https://github.com/farmaker47/OCR_with_Keras/blob/with_custom_support_library/app/build.gradle) and [OcrmodelExecutor.kt](https://github.com/farmaker47/OCR_with_Keras/blob/with_custom_support_library/app/src/main/java/com/soloupis/sample/ocr_keras/fragments/ocr/OcrModelExecutor.kt) files to see how to set the .aar file and the usage of the custom library.
 At this example, conversion to grayscale and getBufferFromOneChannel have been added to the library.